V4Fire/Core/src/core/cache/README.md

 ### core/cache/decorators/ttl

-Provides a decorator for any cache to add a feature of the cache expiring.
+Provides a decorator for any cache to add a feature of cache expiring.

 ```js
 import addTTL from 'core/cache/decorators/ttl';